thelfer/tfel/docs/web/glossary.md

 This entry describes gradient of the transformation.

-* alternative names: DeformationGradient
 * units:
 no units specified
 * type: tensor

 # The `Displacement` entry

-This entry describes le déplacement.
+This entry describes the displacement.

-* alternative names: Displacement
 * units:
   *SI: m
 * type: vector